 The Danish economy has continued its steady real GDP growth of about 2%.
 The employment also continues to increase, and it is now estimated to be above the structural level, leading to a rising pressure on the labour supply.
 However, tight fiscal policy and an expected rise in the work force suggest a limited risk of an overheating of the economy.

 The number of employees in the financial sector is still decreasing, reaching 31,385 employed in 2017 compared with 40,907 in 2000.
 In 2018, there were 65 banks and seven mortgage banks in Denmark.
 Persistent consolidation has resulted in a large decline since 2000, when there were 185 banks and ten mortgage banks, yet the trend has slowed in the most recent years.

 The special Danish mortgage system is a defining component of the financial sector in Denmark.
 Danish mortgage bonds are securities with high credit quality and very high liquidity.

 Overall, the Danish banking sector is robust, and banks have increased their capitalisation since the beginning of the financial crisis.
-The Danish banking sector had an overall solvency ratio of 23.8% in 2017, which was 10 percentage points higher than in 2008.
-In addition, the core capital ratio rose from 10.8% in 2008 to 21.3% in 2017.
-The Danish banking sector has also proved to be well-capitalised and resilient in the stress tests conducted by the EBA.
+The Danish banking sector had an overall capital ratio of 23%.
+In 2018, ten percentage points higher than in 2008.
+In addition, the core capital ratio was 19% in 2018.
+Both figures have been stable over the last three years.
+The Danish banking sector has also proved to be well capitalised and resilient in the stress tests conducted by the European Banking Authority).

 Contributor: Flemming Dengsø Nielsen firstname.lastname@example.org